Inhalant use: Is your child at risk?

-Other devastating effects of inhalant use might include suffocation, seizures, loss of consciousness and death.
-In addition, people who use inhalants are at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.
+People who use inhalants are also at greater risk of depression, suicidal thoughts, conduct disorders and future drug use.

 What are the warning signs of inhalant use?

-Inhalant use can be easy to conceal.
+Inhalant use can be hard to detect.
 Look for these warning signs:

 - Hidden rags, clothes, bags, gauze or empty containers of products that could be abused

 - Chemical odors on breath or clothing